 Cotton – a natural fabric known for its breathability, durability and softness – is one of the most important materials in our collections.
-For all its benefits, conventional cotton has a significant impact on the environment – due to the use of pesticides and fertilisers, high water consumption and the soil degradation it causes – which is why we’ve committed to replacing all conventional cotton in our collections with organic or recycled cotton fibres by 2025.
-As we take steps towards 2025, we will continue to support the Better Cotton Initiative (BCI) – a global not-for-profit organisation that addresses the negative impacts of mainstream cotton production – as a better solution where technical or supply chain limitations are not fully in place to source organic or recycled fibres.
+For all its benefits, conventional cotton has a significant impact on the environment – due to the use of pesticides and fertilisers, high water consumption and the soil degradation it causes.
+This is why we’ve committed to replacing all conventional cotton in our collections with organic, recycled, in-conversion or regenerative agriculture cotton fibres by 2025.
+In our annual Impact Report, you can read more about our progress towards this goal.

 The benefits of organic cotton drive our choice to replace conventional cotton with its organic counterpart.
 For cotton to be considered organic, it needs to be produced and certified to specific standards – i.e. it must be grown on land free from pesticides and fertilizers for at least three years, without using GMOs (genetically modified organisms).
 Organic cotton takes significantly less water to grow than conventional cotton and is farmed using crop rotation, which eases pressure on local water resources and promotes soil health.